muhammad-khalid-bin-walid/dark-s-sub-hunter/README.md

 # dark-s-sub-hunter
-This tool just roars among the sub domains
+This tool truly excels across the various subdomains.